Catalysing Connections for Adolescent Health and Wellbeing

-Catalysing Connections aims to bring people together from different disciplines and sectors to discuss the interface between research and policy in adolescent health and wellbeing.
+To help enact our vision, the CAH run a series of networking events, Catalysing Connections for Adolescent Health and Wellbeing with interested stakeholders.
+These events bring people together from different disciplines and sectors to discuss the interface between research and policy in adolescent health and wellbeing.
+Please visit the page for further information and to watch past events.

 In Australia, mental health continues to receive much media and political attention, with concerns about high rates of youth self-harm and suicide.
 More recent research broadens this agenda to the education sector.
 Early emotional problems profoundly affect learning and academic achievement.
 Equally it is clear that mental health promotion in school settings can yield great benefits in school engagement and prevent mental health problems.
 In the international context, achieving synergies between the health and education sectors will be central to policy initiatives in growing human capital.
 Locally, the Royal Commission into Victoria’s Mental Health System provides an opportunity to reconsider the role of schools in promoting student mental health and wellbeing.

-Using a Q & A format, six panellists will explore options for schools and teachers to address the mental health and wellbeing of students as well as the role of health professionals in working with the education sector.
+Using a Q & A format, six panellists explored options for schools and teachers to address the mental health and wellbeing of students as well as the role of health professionals in working with the education sector.

 Professor Peter Goss, School Education Program Director, Grattan Institute